johnfairh/TMLPersistentContainer/README.md

 * See the *swift4* branch for a Swift 4 version.
 * See the *swift41* branch for a Swift 4.1 version.

-The library is based on `NSPersistentContainer` so requires a minimum deployment target of iOS 10.0, macOS 10.12, tvOS 10.0, or watchOS 3.0.
+The library is based on `NSPersistentContainer`.
+The minimum deployment targets are iOS 12.0, macOS 10.14.6, tvOS 12.0, and watchOS 3.0.

 The `PersistentCloudKitContainer` class is based on `NSPersistentCloudKitContainer` so further requires a minimum deployment target